 This castle is an ancient medicean villa that was built on the ruins of a previous feudal tower by Michelozzo Michelozzi at the request of Cosimo de' Medici.
 It is now a UNESCO world heritage site.

 An imposing construction built in San Piero a Sieve, in the heart of Mugello at 500 metres above sea level.
 From its high position it dominates the entire territory, that, in the past, was crossed by important communication roads.

 A tall crenellated tower rises above the large square of the building which is surrounded by tall, monumental cypresses.
 The castle still has an Italian garden on the west side and wide terraces and a vegetable garden at the south with a beautiful 17th century pergola built on cylindrical pilasters.

-This place was a favourite destination for Lorenzo il Magnifico for his hunting trips, and Giovanni dalle Bande Nere and Cosimo I both lived here for significant periods of time.
-In 1476 a young Amerigo Vespucci took refuge from a plague-ridden Florence here.
-It was finally sold by the Medici family in 1644 for 113,500 scudi to Giuliano Serragli.
+This place was a favourite destination for Lorenzo il Magnifico for his hunting trips and for long periods both Giovanni dalle Bande Nere and Cosimo I lived there.
+In 1476 a young Amerigo Vespucci took refuge there from a plague-ridden Florence.

 In the end, it was sold by the Medici family in 1644 for 113,500 scudi (the currency of that time) to Giuliano Serragli.

 It is a private building but you can visit it on appointment.